 Traditional wet dyeing consumes up to 150 liters of water per kilogram of nylon fabric, generating toxic wastewater that severely damages ESG ratings.
 In contrast, acid digital printing applies dye directly to the fiber, eliminating massive dye baths and reducing water consumption by over 90%.

-This method has many hidden costs beyond the initial FOB price.
+Hidden costs include wastewater filtration, lot-to-lot color variance, and working capital locked in high-MOQ inventory.
 Water treatment is a major expense.
 There is also a constant risk of different colors between dyeing lots.
 This leads to rejected goods.
-Also, the high minimum order quantities (MOQs) for each color tie up your money.
-They create excess inventory.
+High MOQs per color lock up working capital and generate excess inventory.

-Recent studies show that conventional textile dyeing is one of the largest sources of industrial water pollution worldwide.
-As brands face more scrutiny, these practices directly affect ESG reports and consumer trust.
-This is especially true in the activewear market.
+According to the 2021 UNEP report, textile dyeing is the second-largest water polluter globally.
+Regulators and investors now penalize high-water-footprint supply chains.
 Customers expect brands to be eco-conscious.
 Many are now learning How Eco Dyeing Transforms Sportswear Manufacturing to meet these demands.

 The ESG & ROI Advantage of Digital Printing